siegfrkn/complaint-tracking-dapp/project-proposal/proposal.md

 * Github projects board to track the work throughout the duration of this project as well as future enhancements which were not able to be completed within the scope of this course
 * Software bill of materials (BOM) outlining which open-source tools are consumed
 * Proof-of-concept blockchain dApp, level of functionality will be scaled time-permitting
-* Time permitting, a set of API's for common consuming programs of consumer medical device complaints such as Windchill, Salesforce, SAP
 * Public Github repository hosting all content listed above

 ### Timeline